isomerpages/imda-codesg/pages/Photo Essay Canberra Secondary School: NAOv6 Robot to the Rescue!.md

 **Interacting with NAOv6 robot**

+![](/images/events/competitions/Canberra%207.jpg)

+![](/images/events/competitions/Canberra%208.jpg)

+![](/images/events/competitions/Canberra%2010.jpg)

+![](/images/events/competitions/Canberra%2011.jpg)

 Saving the best for the last!
 All the teams had the opportunity to meet with the NAOv6 robot during one of their CCA sessions.
 The teams interacted with the robot to test out their proposed solutions.
 They played the role of the end user to test the effectiveness of the social robot in tackling the problems they came up with.

-![](/images/events/competitions/Canberra%207.jpg)
-![](/images/events/competitions/Canberra%208.jpg)
-![](/images/events/competitions/Canberra%2010.jpg)
-![](/images/events/competitions/Canberra%2011.jpg)

-\*"Social robots can improve people's life through helping them with everyday tasks.
-I am empowered to learn more about social robotics." – P6 CCA Leader \*
+\"Social robots can improve people's life through helping them with everyday tasks.
+I am empowered to learn more about social robotics." – P6 CCA Leader.